COG-UK/docs/uploading-nosample.md

 * If `ocarina` reports a `STATUS CODE 400`, you have not authenticated correctly.
 Check the API key in your config file (`~/.ocarina`) has not expired.
 * If you get the following message `At least one Biosample in your Library was not registered.
 No samples have been added to this Library.
 Register the missing samples, or remove them from your request and try again`, it means that the organisation that sent the sample has not registered the biosample in time.
 You must chase them on this until it has been uploaded.
+* The library must be registered in order for the sequencing run to be registered.
+* The order in which the `apply-all-library` parameter matters, any deviation from this will cause an error.